aucloud/terraform-vcd-vm-deploy/README.md

    1. Some resources may not be correctly coded into the DAG resulting in problems with destructions
 2. If all else fails
    1. Manually delete / cleanup resources on the target system.
-   2. Remove the state file manually (delete) from the s3 bucket.
+   2. Remove the state file manually (delete) from object storage.